ardislu/ardislu.dev/README.md

 ## Local development

-Use the `wrangler` CLI to serve the static frontend and API at the same time.
+Use the `wrangler` CLI to serve the static frontend and the [Cloudflare Workers](https://workers.cloudflare.com/) backend API at the same time.

 1. Copy `.dev.vars.example` and rename it to `.dev.vars`.
 Provide an email and private key for a service account with access to the Google Docs and Google Sheet.